 Tips for Supporting Travelers with Flight Anxiety

-Every year, the World Health Organization and United Nations take the month of October to spotlight mental health.
+Every year, Mental Health America spotlights May as Mental Health Awareness Month in North America.
 As a travel company, we know there is one very important piece we can add to this conversation: how to combat flight anxiety among your travelers.

 Despite air travel’s positive safety record, up to 6.5% of Americans have a fear of flying, while up to 40% of all people experience some flight anxiety.
 And with many organizations finally ending their business travel pause, it is now more important than ever for corporate travel programs to safeguard traveler mental health in circumstances where flying is unavoidable.